Not since the Bronze Age have borrowing costs been so low, according to a study published last month.

 |10-year gilt exposure||10%||50%||5%||0%||0%|

-This table shows the variation in asset allocation required to keep the yield stable; we swing from a 50/50 split to 100% FTSE 100 Index exposure.
+This table shows the variation in asset allocation required to keep the yield stable; we swing from a 50/50 split to 100% index of large UK companies exposure.
 It also shows that in one of those years, 2014, we were unable to achieve our target through any combination of the two assets.
 This illustrates a fundamental problem.
 Investors seeking a targeted income will be faced with varying risks and sometimes those risks might be outside their bounds of acceptability.

 3. Total Return Strategy